Game Localization Worst Practices—How Not to Make a Game Localization-Friendly

 Let the machines do the work

-Because to err is human and robots rarely complain.
 Also, it is known that software never makes mistakes and never has bugs.
 So why pay peanuts when you can get crap for free?
 Copy/pasting your game text and having it right away is simply too tempting.

 Bonus: A game text that makes no sense adds an extra challenge to your game, almost like a bonus difficulty setting you can force upon the player.
 Your game might even get featured on boredpanda.